-Kristen Lovely '18
+Kristen Lovely '18Interests:

-I became heavily involved in the Prison Reform and Education Project this year as I heard about their initiatives to reduce solitary confinement.
+I became heavily involved with the Project when I heard about their initiatives to reduce solitary confinement.
 This work excites me because it is at the front lines of improving the American landscape financially and academically.
 Reforming the American prison industrial complex will provide more employment opportunities for people with a criminal history, and the less money spent on prisons, the more money there will be for areas like financial aid and higher education.